oracle/rwloadsim/docs/ERRORLIST.md

 perform any sql or other database calls.
 You need to either remove database activity from the procedure or remove the statisticsonly attribute.

+### RWL-303 error: "jack does this"
+jack does this.

-### RWL-303 error: "%s cannot be used inside procedure or function"
+### RWL-304 error: "%s cannot be used inside procedure or function"
 You cannot use this command inside a procedure, function, or inside any compound statement such as if or loop.